-CineStill 400D Film Review
+CineStill 400D Dynamic Film Review

-CineStill 400D is a medium-speed, high-resolution emulsion that renders medium-contrast images with an occasional mint-green cast.
-This newest member of the brand’s famous colour negative series (see: 50D and 800T) continues the tradition of rendering red halos around gleaming light points.
+This newest member of the brand’s colour-negative series (see: 50D and 800T) continues the tradition of rendering red halos around gleaming light points.
+But unlike the other CineStill films, the 400D is more than the Kodak Vision 3 film (i.e., 250D) with remjet removed.

 A brief history of CineStill.